alphagov/govuk-content-api-docs/source/index.html.md

 ## Quick start

-You can use this API to look up the data that is used to render content on GOV.UK
+You can use this API to lookup the data that is used to render content on GOV.UK

 To get started: